cindyd97/Credit_Risk_Classification_Supervised-Machine-Learning/README.md

 * The purpose of this analysis is to train and evaluate certain supervised machine learning models based on the risk of loans.
 * The dataset consists of historical lending activity from a peer-to-peer lending services company.
 The assignment entails that the analyst build a model that can correctly predict whether a loan is healthy or high-risk based on training data.
-* The dependant variable is the `loan_status` column and the labels are either healthy loan (0) or high-risk loan (1).
+* The dependent variable is the `loan_status` column and the labels are either healthy loan (0) or high-risk loan (1).
 * After describing the purpose and where the data is from, the process includes splitting the data for training and testing sets.
-Then the code utilizes the logistic regression model followed by an evaluation using the conusion matrix and classification report.
+Then the code utilizes the logistic regression model followed by an evaluation using the confusion matrix and classification report.
-*  Other steps included trying out different models (Support Ventor Machine learning, Deciscion Tree Learning, as well as K Nearest Neighbors).
+*  Other steps include trying out different models (Support Vector Machine learning, Decicsion Tree Learning, as well as K Nearest Neighbors).

 ## Results